- Search The Registry

 *This date in 1943 marks the birth of Altovise Davis.
 She was a Black actress and dancer.

-During the late 1960’s she won an audition to play the role of Sammy Davis Jr.'s wife in the London production of “Golden Boy”.
-Gore also worked as a chorus-line dancer in various musical shows both in London and Broadway theaters and Davis’ principal dancer in his European and American Tours.
+During the late 1960s, she won an audition to play the role of Sammy Davis Jr.'s wife in the London production of “Golden Boy."
+Gore also worked as a chorus-line dancer in various musical shows in London and Broadway theaters and as Davis’ principal dancer in his European and American Tours.

-Her relation with Sammy Davis, Jr. started in 1968 while they were both working in the same show.
-They were married on May 10, 1970, in Philadelphia by Rev. Jesse Jackson.
+Her relationship with Sammy Davis, Jr. started in 1968 while working on the same show.
+They were married by Rev. Jesse Jackson on May 10, 1970, in Philadelphia.
 They lived a very full life personally and professionally.
-They adopted one child and performed for the Queen of England and spent the night at the White House.
+They adopted one child, performed for the Queen of England, and spent the night at the White House.
 They were married until Sammy Davis, Jr.'s death in 1990.

-In the 1970s and 1980s, she made a few guest appearances in major TV series such as Charlie's Angels and CHiPs.
-“Can’t Stop the Music”, “Kingdom of the Spiders”, “Pipe Dreams”, and “View at the Top”.
+In the 1970s and 1980s, she made guest appearances in major TV series such as Charlie's Angels and CHiPs.
+“Can’t Stop the Music,” “Kingdom of the Spiders,” “Pipe Dreams,” and “View at the Top.”

 She was active in many benefits, and with many charities, including SHARE, and in 1984 she was the first person to receive the NAACP’s Black Woman of Achievement Award.
 Altovise Davis died on March 13, 2009, in Los Angeles.